JensenInnovation/PortalDex_public/README.md

-PortalDex is an unofficial fan-made collection tracker for Skylanders figures.
+**PortalDex is an unofficial fan-made collection tracker for Skylanders figures.
 It is not made by, affiliated with, or endorsed by Activision.
-If you are looking for the official Skylanders app, please visit Activision's website.
+If you are looking for the official Skylanders app, please visit Activision's website.**

-Need help with the app?
-Contact klaus@jensen-innovation.com ——
+**Need help with the app?** Contact klaus@jensen-innovation.com

 Keep track of every Skylanders figure you own.
 Browse the complete catalog, log your collection, watch your completion percentage grow, and never lose track of what you still need — all offline, no account required.